Representation Through Home Health Care Agency Abuse Claims

 - Properly administering medication and other types of treatment

-- Dealing with irritable patients who may have dementia, Alzheimer’s, or other conditions that can make them volatile or even violent at times
+- Dealing with irritable patients who may have dementia, Alzheimer’s or other conditions that can make them volatile or even violent at times

 - Identifying dehydration or malnutrition and taking appropriate corrective action

-- Keeping an eye out for infections, bowel obstructions, and other serious health problems
+- Keeping an eye out for infections, bowel obstructions and other serious health problems

 - Contacting physicians and family members when there is a change in the patient’s condition

 If you believe a home health care aide has abused or neglected a loved one, we can help you take action.
-Our lawyers will assist you in filing a complaint with the Florida Department of Elder Affairs, the Department of Children and Families (DCF) Adult Protective Services, and the Aging Network so an investigation can be launched.
+Our lawyers will assist you in filing a complaint with the Florida Department of Elder Affairs, the Department of Children and Families (DCF) Adult Protective Services, and the Aging Network so that an investigation can be launched.

 Our attorneys share a strong commitment to compassionate legal service.
-We can help you to take corrective legal action to put a stop to the mistreatment — and make sure that justice is won.
+They can help you to take corrective legal action to put a stop to the mistreatment — and make sure that justice is won.